CRSpradlin/budget-app/README.md

 ![bun_run_deploy_allow_access.png](./docs/media/bun_run_deploy_allow_access.png)

-Review the list of permissions needed by the app and select `Allow` button at the bottom.
+Review the list of permissions needed by the app and select the `Allow` button at the bottom.

-You should now see the finished deployment screen with a URL you can used to access your newly created web app!
+You should now see the finished deployment screen with a URL you can use to access your newly created web app!

 ![deploy_project_authorize_finish.png](./docs/media/deploy_project_authorize_finish.png)